memo1093/React-DataTable/README.md

 ```
 **data:** This props is required.
 You need to send object array without nested objects or arrays

 **columns:** You can set column names with this props manually.
 It needs to column name count equals to original data fields except hidden columns.
+You need to write into array prop object field name in current data with exact location if you have **hideColumns**.

 **onDeleteSelected:** You can send a function to this props.
 This sends selected id's into the sent function.